-Where late applications contain preferences for schools in other London Boroughs, Havering will forward the details to those LA's via a secure either a document exchange system or secure email.
-The latest date for the upload to the other London Boroughs for late applications which are considered to be on-time within the terms of the home LA's scheme is 11 February 2023.
+Where late applications contain preferences for schools in other London Boroughs, Havering will forward the details to those LA's via either a secure document exchange system or secure email.
+The latest date for the upload to the other London Boroughs for late applications which are considered to be on-time within the terms of the home LA's scheme is 9 February 2024.